drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 for ip in $(cat ips.txt); do ncat -nv "${ip}" 9000 -w 2 -z 2>&1 | grep -Po '(?<=Connected\ to\ )[^\s]+(?=\.)'; done
 ```

-Find out how to create an SSL/TLS certificate from my other [project](https://github.com/ivan-sincek/secure-website/tree/master/crt).
+Find out how to create an SSL/TLS certificate at [ivan-sincek/secure-website](https://github.com/ivan-sincek/secure-website/tree/master/crt).

 ### multi/handler